75/24 Split: Traffic and congestion

 The Split serves as the convergence point of two major freight corridors that run between Atlanta and Detroit and Atlanta and Chicago, respectively.
 For this reason, the interchange and much of I-24 through Chattanooga receives an extremely high volume of through truck traffic, which results in the city experiencing unusually severe traffic congestion for its size.
 A 2015 study by Cambridge Systematics found that 80 percent of the trucks that pass through Chattanooga are destined for a different location, the highest share of any metropolitan area in the country, and identified the Split as one of the worst bottlenecks in the region.
 Another study that same year by the Texas A&M Transportation Institute ranked Chattanooga the second-most congested city of its size in the country.
 The American Transportation Research Institute ranked the Split the seventh worst bottleneck in the United States for trucks in 2021, and the 10th worst in 2022.
 The Split fell to number 59 in 2023 after the first phase of its reconstruction was completed.
+While the second phase was underway, the interchange ranked as the 30th worst bottleneck in 2026.